Stellacore/QuadLoco/README.md

-# QuadLoco - Crazy fast quadrant target center locator
+# QuadLoco - high precision quadrant target center locator

+This package provides a single algorithm focused on the accurate location of the precise center of a quadrant target.

 ## Purpose